KaiyuYang74/Scoreboard-Application/README.md

 integers .

 ##User Stories
-- As a user, I want to add a new team to a list of teams
-- As a user, I want to add a new game to a list of games
+- As a user, I want to add arbitrary-sized number of teams to a list of teams.
-- As a user, I want to remove a team on a specified index from a list of teams
-- As a user, I want to remove a game on a specified index from a list of games
-- As a user, I want to remove all the games from an existing list of games.
-- As a user, I want to simulate the draw ceremonies.
+- As a user, I want to simulate the draw ceremonies before each round of games.
-- As a user, I want to be able to simulate the whole process of the knockout stage of a football cup event or to keep track of the scores of the games have finished in previous rounds.
-Specifically, the user can input the result for each game in each round until the final champion has been determined
+- As a user, I want to be able to simulate the whole process of the knockout stage of a football cup event from the draw ceremony of the initial input teams until the final champion has been determined.
+- As a user, I want to be able to choose between continuing the simulation and quiting it after each round of games.